 Second, and most important, an ice-free Arctic will drastically alter the weather in the northern hemisphere where the majority of people live.
 To understand how the weather will be changed we need to know how the ice currently affects it and what would happen without it.

-Should the ice melt, it will expose open ocean water with the following chain reaction of effects:
+When the ice melts, it will expose open ocean water with the following chain reaction of effects:

 1. White ice reflects sunlight making the Arctic colder than it would otherwise be.
-The dark blue color of the open sea absorbs heat which will make the Arctic Ocean’s newly opened waters increase in temperature by several degrees.
+On the other hand the dark blue color of the open sea absorbs heat.
+This will make the newly opened waters, along with the air immediately over it, increase in temperature by several degrees.

-6. Intensified flooding will harm agriculture and city infrastructure.
+4. Intensified flooding will harm agriculture and city infrastructure which is not built to withstand such weather.

 Any radical change in one portion of the Earth will inevitably have a chain reaction of effects on the rest of the planet.
 Those effects will, in turn, affect our civilization’s ability to grow food and maintain its urban infrastructure.